Bird colony

 The Bird Island Nature Reserve in Lambert's Bay, Western Cape, South Africa.

-A bird colony is a large congregation of individuals of one or more species of bird that nest or roost in proximity at a particular location.
+A bird colony is a large congregation of one or more species of bird that nest or roost in proximity at a particular location.
 Many kinds of birds are known to congregate in groups of varying size; a congregation of nesting birds is called a breeding colony.
 Colonial nesting birds include seabirds such as auks and albatrosses; wetland species such as herons; and a few passerines such as weaverbirds, certain blackbirds, and some swallows.
 A group of birds congregating for rest is called a communal roost.
 Evidence of colonial nesting has been found in non-neornithine birds (Enantiornithes), in sediments from the Late Cretaceous (Maastrichtian) of Romania.

 Variations on colonial nesting in birds

 Approximately 13% of all bird species nest colonially.
 Nesting colonies are very common among seabirds on cliffs and islands.
 Nearly 95% of seabirds are colonial, leading to the usage, seabird colony, sometimes called a rookery.
 Many species of terns nest in colonies on the ground.
 Herons, egrets, storks, and other large waterfowl also nest communally in what are called heronries.
 Colony nesting may be an evolutionary response to a shortage of safe nesting sites and abundance or unpredictable food sources which are far away from the nest sites.
 Colony-nesting birds often show synchrony in their breeding, meaning that chicks all hatch at once, with the implication that any predator coming along at that time would find more prey items than it could possibly eat.